-If your civil union partner/domestic partner/same sex spouse qualifies as a tax dependent coverage will be deducted from your pay before taxes are withheld, and there are no tax implications for you.
-Since the requirements are complex, consult your tax adviser for information on how civil union partnership/domestic partnership/same sex spouse benefits will affect your taxes and those of your civil union partner/domestic partner/same sex spouse.
+If your civil union partner/domestic partner/same-sex spouse and his or her children qualify as dependents under Section 152 of the Code, as determined without regard to subsections (b)(1), (b)(2), and d(1)(B) thereof, your contributions for their medical, dental, and/or vision coverage will be deducted from your pay before taxes are withheld, and there are no tax implications for you.
+Since the requirements are complex, consult your tax adviser for information on how civil union partnership/domestic partnership/same-sex spouse benefits will affect your taxes and those of your civil union partner/domestic partner/same-sex spouse.